 - Fermented foods have natural or added probiotics – Lactobacillus and Bifidobacterium bacteria are some of the most studied microorganisms present in the gut.
 Fermented foods increase t species that help balance blood sugar, assist with weight loss, and decrease inflammation.

-- Fermentation makes digestion easy – Phytic acid is anti-nutrient that is hard to digest, it’s found in foods such as grains, nuts seeds, and legumes.
+- Fermentation makes digestion easy – Phytic acid is an anti-nutrient that is hard to digest; it’s found in foods such as grains, nuts, seeds, and legumes.
 This antinutrient is known to bind to minerals like zinc and magnesium, making it less bioavailable.
 Also, it makes proteins, starches, and fats difficult to digest.
 Thanks to fermentation coming to the rescue, reducing phytic acid content and increasing the bioavailability of nutrients, especially in grains.

 - They contain higher amounts of hard-to-find nutrients.
 This process can increase the concentration of vitamins and minerals, such as B vitamins, biotin, niacin, etc. It will benefit most individuals, vegans, and those on a plant-based diet because they struggle to consume foods with adequate B vitamins, iron, and other trace minerals.
 Fermented foods have probiotics, lactic acid, and enzymes, which increase the bioavailability of these vitamins and minerals in the body.